Blaže Koneski: Later work

 He became a member of the Macedonian Academy of Sciences and Arts (MANU) in 1967 and served as its first president, until 1975.
 At MANU, he directed the project Professional and Scientific Terminology of the Macedonian Language.
 Gradually he earned the reputation as "father of the Macedonian literary language".
 Koneski was also a corresponding member of the Austrian Academy of Sciences, Croatian Academy of Sciences and Arts, Serbian Academy of Sciences, Slovenian Academy of Sciences and Arts, Polish Academy of Sciences, Montenegrin Academy of Sciences and Arts, Academy of Sciences and Arts of Bosnia and Herzegovina, and Vojvodina Academy of Sciences and Arts.
-He was also a honorary doctor of the Universities of Chicago, United States, and Kraków, Poland.
+He was also an honorary doctor of the Universities of Chicago, United States, and Kraków, Poland.
 When Koneski visited Chicago in 1969 and received the title of "Doctor Honoris Causa" from a local university, letters of protest were sent to the rector by two Albanian intellectuals from Bitola living in Istanbul, claiming the Macedonian language was invented by the Yugoslav Communists to de-Bulgarianize the local Slavs.
 Koneski and Božidar Vidoeski were also active in international Slavist networks and expanded Macedonian studies abroad.
 In attempts to legitimize their point of view on the Macedonian identity and language, the leaders of the Bulgarian Communist Party, Bulgarian Academy of Sciences and state had also spread pro-Bulgarian propaganda in international scholarly circles, attempting to prevent the University of Chicago from awarding the honorary degree to Koneski.
 Friedman mentioned Koneski as one of his mentors.
 In the 1980s and 1990s, anti-Yugoslav Macedonian nationalists accused Koneski and the communist elite of Serbianizing the Macedonian standard language.
 In turn, they were accused of Bulgarophilia and Serbophobia.
 By the early 1990s, the right-wing media also made such accusations.
 From the 1990s, Macedonian historical revisionists, who questioned the narrative established in Communist Yugoslavia, have described the process of codifying Macedonian, to which Koneski was an important contributor, as 'Serbianization'.
 Koneski died in Skopje, Republic of Macedonia (now North Macedonia), on 7 December 1993.